status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

 ## Highlighting Needs

-- Think on how we can make the list of needed contributions more easily visible.
-The better we do this the more accessible tasks become to people in our community who can provide solutions.
+- Share your ideas on how we can make the list of tasks and needed contributions more easily visible.
+The more accessible and manageable tasks become to the community the better.

-- Simple requests will work better for individual people, long complex ones will require a handful of people to do, encourage and help create bands of people to accomplish those.
+- Simple requests can be addressed by individual people, long complex tasks may require a handful of people to complete, so encourage and help create bands of people to accomplish those.

 - If you know someone who would be great for a task, let them know!
 Don't pressure them if they are too busy.

 - If you are prominent in the community it is your duty to more frequently ask people if they are available for tasks.

-- Find people specific and highly challenging goals that suits them.
+- Offer people specific and highly challenging goals that suits them.
 Make them accountable in a friendly, non-pushy manner.

 - Do your best to make tasks as clear as possible, work to create clear goals, give clear feedback, and challenges that exercise people’s skills to their limits.